 The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated at exchange rates at the reporting date.
-The income and expenses of foreign operations, excluding foreign operations in hyperinflationary economies, are translated to Saudi Riyals at exchange rates at the dates of the transactions.
+The income and expenses of foreign operations, are translated to Saudi Riyals at exchange rates at the dates of the transactions.